Posted • Last updated

 My story is built on the friendships and the support that I got from our health care system here in British Columbia and the people who reached out.
 There are barriers and fences because mental illness is invisible, you can’t put a bandage on your soul.
 But you can push through the trauma and open some doors.

 If you know someone that is facing a bad time in their life, reach out.
 Give them a few minutes of your time.
 Find something to talk about, engage them and walk out with them – beyond the barrier of clinical depression or mental illness – to solid ground.

 And last but not least, a big-shout out to Dr. Hector Caruncho at UVIC and the BC SUPPORT Unit on Vancouver Island for working hand-in-hand with a patient partner!”

 You can participate in patient-oriented research too!

 We would like to thank Lisa and all patient partners for their work and dedication to make health care better for everyone in BC.
 Your input is so important to help health care partners understand what matters to patients and how to provide them the best care!

-If you would like to participate in health research, we have a special area on our website with information about patient-oriented research and engagement opportunities with the BC-SUPPORT Unit.
+If you would like to participate in health research, check out engagement opportunities with the BC SUPPORT Unit.
 As always, if you have any questions or suggestions, please feel free to comment here, get in touch with us via email or reach out to one of the engagement leaders in your region.